Gabriel Narutowicz: Family

 Gabriel’s mother, Wiktoria Szczepkowska, was Jan's third wife.
 Following her husband's death, she raised the sons herself.
 An educated woman, intrigued by the philosophy of the Age of Enlightenment, she had a great influence on the development of Gabriel and his siblings' world view.
 In 1873 she moved to Liepāja, Latvia, so that her children would not be forced to attend a Russian school (Russification in Latvia after the Uprising of 1863 was less enforced than in Lithuania and Poland, the center of the uprising).

 An illustration of the dual nature of the family's identity is Gabriel Narutowicz’s brother, Stanisław Narutowicz, who, after Lithuania regained independence in 1918, became a Lithuanian, not Polish, citizen.
 Earlier, towards the end of World War I, Stanisław had become a member of the Council of Lithuania, the provisional Lithuanian parliament.
-He was a signatory of the Lithuanian Act of Independence of 16 February 1918.
+He was a signatory of the Act of Independence of Lithuania of 16 February 1918.

 1865–1920

-Narutowicz finished his secondary education at the gymnasium in Liepāja, Latvia.
-He then enrolled at the University of St. Petersburg, in the Faculty of Physics and Mathematics.
+Narutowicz finished his secondary education at the Liepāja Gymnasium, Latvia.
+He then enrolled at the Saint Petersburg Imperial University, in the Faculty of Physics and Mathematics.
 Illness, however, caused him to suspend those studies and to later transfer to the Zurich Polytechnic in Switzerland, where he studied from 1887 to 1891.

 Narutowicz helped exiled Poles on the run from the Russian authorities during his time in Switzerland.
 He was also connected with a Polish émigré socialist party, "Proletariat".
 As a result of his associations, he was banned from returning to Russia and had a warrant issued for his arrest.
 In 1895 Narutowicz became a Swiss citizen and, after completing his studies, he was employed as an engineer during the construction of the St. Gallen railway.

 Narutowicz proved to be an outstanding engineering expert and, in 1895, became chief of works on the River Rhine.
 Later he was hired by the Kurstein technical office.
 His works were exhibited at the International Exhibition in Paris (1896), and he would become a famous pioneer of electrification in Switzerland.
 Narutowicz directed the construction of many other European hydroelectric power plants, such as in Monthey, Mühleberg, and Andelsbuch.

 In 1907 he became a professor at ETH Zurich, in the water construction institute in Zurich.
 He was dean of that institute from 1913 to 1919.
 He was also a member of the Swiss Committee for Water Economy.
 In 1915 he was chosen chairman of the International Committee for the regulation of the River Rhine.

 During World War I, he cooperated with the General Swiss Committee tasked with helping victims of the war in Poland and was also a member of La Pologne et la Guerre, located in Lausanne.
 A follower of the ideas of Józef Piłsudski, in September 1919 Narutowicz was invited by the Polish government to return to Poland to take part in the rebuilding of the nation's infrastructure.